PetarSimonovic/bank/README.md

 - run ```npm install``` in the command line to install dependencies

-- run ```npm test``` to execute tests and generate test coverage details.
+- run ```npm test``` to execute tests and generate coverage details.

-- The app functions in the console.
+- The app functions in the browser console.
 It has no HTML interface.

 ### Instructions